CATALOGUE RAISONNÉ

 Dimensions: 49 x 58

-Date Taken: November 16th 2020
+Date Taken: November 16, 2020

-The frame on which the canvas is mounted bears the signature 'Joseph Schneiderfranken' and the words Bô Yin Râ, Der Felsenquell – the latter, however, is unlikely Bô Yin Râ's own handwriting.
+The frame on which the canvas is mounted bears the signature Joseph Schneiderfranken and the words 'Bô Yin Râ, Der Felsenquell.` – the latter, however, is unlikely Bô Yin Râ's own handwriting.
 The name of the painting likely comes from Bô Yin Râ himself.

 The rare red priming of the canvas by Bô Yin Râ is particularly noticeable in the areas where water flows out, which, despite the ample light, does not produce any green.

-The motif could not be identified for a long time until, in April 2024, a catalog booklet from the 1919 Görlitz exhibition, listing the names of all 66 landscape and flower paintings shown, was discovered in the archives of the Görlitz Collections for History and Culture.
+The motif could not be identified for a long time until, in April 2024, a catalogue booklet from the 1919 Görlitz exhibition, listing the names of all 66 landscape and flower paintings shown, was discovered in the archives of the Görlitz Collections for History and Culture.
 There is a work listed as Die Quelle Kallirrhoe (The Spring of Kallirrhoe), and there is substantial evidence suggesting that this is indeed the same painting.
 No other painting by Bô Yin Râ featuring a spring is known, and the pages of the German Archaeological Institute display a photograph of the Spring of Kallirrhoe, which bears a striking resemblance to Der Felsenquell.
 It notes, "The spring is located in Athens, southeast of the Olympieion in the riverbed of the Ilissos, opposite the church of Agia Photini, where it released a significant amount of water at the base of a steep cliff until 1962."
 This is directly south of the Temple of Olympian Zeus (Olympieion), which Bô Yin Râ also painted.

 However, highlighting the name and location of the spring does little to set the mood for the artwork in this case, which may have been a reason for its later renaming.